drewloewe/Grading-System/grading-system.md

 For major projects, 90% of the available points are for content and 10% are for form and mechanics.

 -  Items graded all-or-nothing will have a simple descriptor of the specifications for a good-faith, useful, responsive submission that does what the item is supposed to do (typically, spark discussion or help you work out your ideas).
 A good-faith, useful, responsive submission earns all the possible points.
 -  Depending on the course, you can earn some of the available points just by participating actively, e.g. in class activities or checking your submissions using a preflight checklist.
 In those instances, and assuming that you've met the criteria, you'll just answer "True" to a simple True/False quiz question set to award all of those points for an answer of "True."
 (As other professors have done, I've "hacked" the Canvas quiz function to be a form of self-grading.)
+If you claim points by certifying something that turns out not to be true, I will deduct those points.

 ## III.
 Final Course Grades